OWASP/Top10/2021/docs/A10_2021-Server-Side_Request_Forgery_(SSRF).md

 This category is added from the Top 10 community survey (#1).
 The data shows a relatively low incidence rate with above average testing coverage and above-average Exploit and Impact potential ratings.
-As new entries are likely to be a single or small cluster of CWEs for attention and awareness, the hope is that they are subject to focus and can be rolled into a larger category in a future edition.
+As new entries are likely to be a single or small cluster of Common Weakness Enumerations (CWEs) for attention and awareness, the hope is that they are subject to focus and can be rolled into a larger category in a future edition.